Martinique's 3rd constituency: 2012

-In the National Assembly election system, a candidate is elected in the first round if he or she obtains an absolute majority of the vote in his or her constituency and the votes of at least one quarter of all registered voters in the constituency.
+In the National Assembly election system, candidates are elected in the first round by obtaining an absolute majority of the vote in their constituency and the votes of at least one quarter of all registered voters in the constituency.
 If many voters abstain, an absolute majority of the vote may thus not be enough, although this rarely happens.
 In the 2012 election, this constituency provided a surprising example of this.
 Incumbent MP Serge Letchimy of the Martinican Progressive Party received 63.29% of the vote, but narrowly failed to be immediately elected due to a very low turnout (30.67%).